ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 5. From the options menu, click **Rotate key**.
 6. Click **Rotate key** to confirm.

 Verify that the key was rotated by viewing the root key's [registration information](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-root-key-verify-rotation).
-The root key version ID and key version date change, indicating that the key has been rotated.
+The root key version ID and key version date change, indicating that the key was rotated.
 The root key retains its original name and ID.

 You can also view Activity Tracker events for key rotation.
 For information, see [Important events for key rotation ](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-key-rotation-events)

 ## Using the key management service CLI to rotate keys
 {: #vpc-key-rotation-cli}

-This procedure describes how to rotate the root key protecting your data with a new root key using the CLI.
+This procedure describes how to rotate the root key that protects your data with a new root key using the CLI.
 This example uses a {{site.data.keyword.keymanagementserviceshort}} instance for rotating keys; HPCS steps are similar.

 ### Before you begin
 {: #byok-cli-rotate-prereqs}

-Before you begin, you'll need:
+Before you begin, you need:

 * The CRN of the root key in your key management service.
 * The instance ID for the {{site.data.keyword.keymanagementserviceshort}} service instance where your customer root keys are stored.
 * The list of available keys and their associated CRNs within your {{site.data.keyword.keymanagementserviceshort}} service instance.

-You'll also need to install the the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.
+You'll also need to install the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.

 For more information, see [Step 1 - Obtain service instance and root key information](/docs/vpc?topic=vpc-vpc-vsi-instances-byok#byok-cli-setup-prereqs).